-This course provides an introduction to fundamental computer security issues.
+This course introduces fundamental computer security issues.
 The course covers theory and practice of computer security and information assurance.
 Students will have hands-on experience with using security tools.
 Security threats and countermeasures against them will be discussed.
 Prerequisite: CSIS 302 or CSIS 310.